Exploration on autopilot

 The next generation of robotic Moon rover, ENDURANCE-R, is a prime example.
 By relying on onboard intelligence, ENDURANCE-R would drive up to 2,000 kilometers (1,200 miles) in just three years, covering ground at over 50 times the rate of NASA’s latest Mars rover.
 Though the mission has yet to be confirmed, the National Academy of Sciences has recommended ENDURANCE-R to become the agency’s top priority within one of its lunar science programs.

 Planetary defense could also draw on AI to go beyond missions like DART.
-By using AI to pilot spacecraft, missions could hover near asteroids for long enough periods to try out untested deflection methods, like ion beams or gravity tractors.
-And if there is no time to send a mission to scout a dangerous asteroid beforehand, AI's ability to help a spacecraft adapt to unknown bodies could make the difference in averting catastrophe.
+By using AI to pilot spacecraft, missions could hover near asteroids for long enough to try out untested deflection methods, like ion beams or gravity tractors.
+And if a dangerous asteroid was ever on a collision course with Earth — with no time to send a scouting mission — AI's ability to help a spacecraft adapt to unknown worlds could make the difference in averting catastrophe.

-Perhaps no missions stand to benefit from AI more, though, than those searching for life on faraway worlds like Europa and Enceladus.
-When communication signals take around an hour to travel to Earth and back, the more independent a probe is, the better.
-AI could also play a special role in how missions navigate unexplored terrain on these worlds, as the interview later in this issue of The Planetary Report shows.
+The missions that stand to benefit most from AI, though, might be those searching for life on faraway worlds like Europa and Enceladus.
+When a probe's communication signals take around an hour to travel to Earth and back, self-reliance becomes a necessity.
+AI could play a special role in how missions navigate unexplored terrain on these worlds, too, as the interview later in this issue of The Planetary Report shows.

-So, upcoming missions will use AI to summarize their measurements and decide what gets sent back to scientists.
-The European Space Agency’s Rosalind Franklin rover will do this while looking for organic compounds on Mars, while NASA’s Dragonfly mission will similar technology as it explores Saturn’s moon Titan.
-Both missions are slated to launch in 2028; if either ends up finding something spectacular, AI will likely have seen it first and passed it along.
+This is why upcoming missions are going to use AI to summarize their measurements, then decide what gets sent back to scientists.
+The European Space Agency’s Rosalind Franklin rover will use AI while looking for organic compounds on Mars, while NASA’s Dragonfly mission will rely on similar technology as it explores Saturn’s moon Titan.
+Both missions are slated to launch in 2028.
+If either ends up finding something spectacular, AI will likely have seen it first and passed it along.

 Don't say HAL

-AI will make robots more capable — but it won't replace human crews.
+AI will make robots more capable, but it won't replace human crews.
 If anything, AI may be essential to expanding humanity’s presence farther from Earth.
-Just as more distant or complex robotic missions will depend on AI to replace mission control, space stations and crewed deep-space missions can use onboard intelligence to rely less on a faraway home planet.
+Space stations and crewed deep-space missions could use onboard intelligence to rely less on their faraway home planet.

-AI has already acted as a personal assistant to astronauts aboard the International Space Station, with a computer powered by IBM’s Watson AI making the trip twice in the past few years.
-Another assistant, this one based on a large language model similar to ChatGPT, will soon be tested by ESA on Earth.
+AI has already acted as a personal assistant to astronauts aboard the International Space Station.
+A computer powered by IBM’s Watson AI has made the trip twice in the past few years, and another assistant, this one based on a large language model similar to ChatGPT, will soon be tested by ESA on Earth.

 Update in progress...

-Before AI is commanding entire missions or helping out astronauts in deep space, though, there is a lot to figure out.
+There remains a lot to figure out before AI is commanding missions or helping out astronauts in deep space.

 For one, AI methods can be hard to trust.
-Algorithms often function in ways that aren’t transparent, and since AI methods are meant to respond to a huge variety of conditions, testing them comprehensively is difficult.
-But unlike self-driving cars, an AI-enabled spacecraft can’t be crash-tested around a warehouse.
-Future systems will likely have to be tested almost entirely through computer simulations, and while research shows that such methods could be enough to prove that AI systems are ready to fly, this part of the field is only just getting started.
+Algorithms often function in ways that aren’t transparent, and since AIs are meant to respond to a huge variety of conditions, testing them is difficult.
+Unlike self-driving cars, though, an AI-enabled spacecraft can’t be crash-tested around a warehouse.
+Future systems will likely have to be tested almost entirely through computer simulations.
+While research shows that could be enough to prove AI systems are ready to fly, this part of the field is just getting started.

-Today, NASA is no AI incubator.
-But it’s also not stuck in the past, and it has a very different relationship with the private sector.
-In 2016, well before the recent jump in AI's popularity, NASA launched an AI research partnership with Nvidia, Google Cloud, and other leading organizations.
-The agency has built AI methods into some recent missions, and it established its own chief AI officer in 2024.
+Today, NASA is no AI incubator, but it’s also not stuck in the past.
+It also has a very different relationship with the private sector.
+In 2016, well before AI's recent jump in popularity, NASA launched an AI research partnership with Nvidia, Google Cloud, and other leading organizations.
+The agency has built AI methods into some recent missions and established its own chief AI officer in 2024.

-Still, NASA and other space agencies have done little when it comes to more broadly applying AI to spacecraft operations.
-Some experts argue that doing so will require a change in how agencies think about their missions.
+Yet NASA and other space agencies have done little to more broadly apply AI to spacecraft operations.
+Some experts argue that agencies will have to change how they think about their missions, first.
 Spacecraft and instrument teams would have to work together more closely than they do now, agencies would have to invest in AI on more than a mission-by-mission basis, and officials would have to view AI as a way to improve a mission’s reliability, instead of as something that just adds risk.

 Take a Stand for Our Future in Space